ARMmbed/mbed-os/TESTS/netsocket/README.md

 -   Time protocol, [RFC 868](https://tools.ietf.org/html/rfc868) in
     both TCP and UDP.
 Port 37.

-Firewall should be configured to allow this traffic to test server.
+Configure the firewall to allow this traffic to access the test server.

 **Example configuration for Debian/Ubuntu Linux**

-These services are available on many operating systems and its out of scope of this document to describe how to install them.
-This is an example how to install these into Debian/Ubuntu based Linux distribution using standard Inet Daemon.
+These services are available on many operating systems, and installing them is out of scope of this document.
+Below is an example of how to install these services into a Debian/Ubuntu based Linux distribution using standard Inet Daemon:

 ```.sh
 $ sudo apt install inetutils-inetd
 $ nano /etc/inetd.conf
 ```

-Enable following services from /etc/inetd.conf
+Enable following services from /etc/inetd.conf:

 ```
 #:INTERNAL: Internal services